hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## What should I do if my sleeping pad leaks?
-If your sleeping pad is leaking because you got a puncture then you should fix it with a [repair kit][29] or buy a new sleeping pad.
+If your sleeping pad is leaking because you got a puncture then you should fix it with a <a href="http://amzn.to/2ePywc4" target="_blank" rel="nofollow">valve repair kids</a> or buy a new sleeping pad.

 ---